-Narrative environment designs can be understood to bring together the storyworld of the narrative and the lifeworld, or Lebenswelt, of the human participant in the designed environment, itself a variety of umwelt, to generate a field of interaction or, more theoretically, a field of actantial potentiality.
+Narrative environments, as designs, can be understood to bring together the (material-semiotic) world of the story, the (imaginary) storyworld generated by the reader and the lifeworld, or Lebenswelt, of the human participant in the designed environmen.
+Together, they give rise to a field of interaction or, more theoretically, a field of actantial potential (actantiality).
 Care needs to be exercised in using the term lifeworld (Lebenswelt), however.
 Lifeworld should not be considered to designate a homogenous domain of experience nor understood to be introducing a universal horizon.
 It is not “a changeless foundation of ‘lived’ intentionalities.”
 (Sandywell, 2004: 168).

 The notion of lifeworld was introduced in the posthumously published second volume of Husserl’s Ideas, under the heading of “Umwelt”, translated as “surrounding world” or “environment”.
 Husserl there characterizes the environment as a world of entities that are meaningful to us in that they exercise motivating force on us and present themselves to us under egocentric aspects.
 For Husserl, it is this subjective-relative lifeworld, or environment, that provides the ground of the more objective world of science, and indeed any other theoretical, symbolic system, such as narrative.
 Scientific or other theoretical views constantly flow into the way one understands the everyday world.

 While Husserl spoke of a ‘Lebenswelt’ (lifeworld) to stress the solidness of the human encapsulation within reality, it was Heidegger who made this ‘grounding’ yet more defined.
-Heidegger called this worldly entrenchment In-der-welt-sein, or ‘Being-in-the-world’, a condition which he named Dasein, there-being or being-there.
-With this concept, Heidegger called attention to the fact that a human being cannot be taken into account except as being an existent in the middle of a world amongst other things.
+Heidegger called this worldly entrenchment In-der-welt-sein, or ‘Being-in-the-world’, a condition which he named Dasein, there-being or being-there (or, alternatively, here-being and being-here).
+With this concept, Heidegger called attention to the fact that a human being cannot be taken into account except as being an existent in the middle of a world amongst other people and amongst ‘things’.

 For Heidegger, Dasein is ‘to be there’ and to be human is to be located, embedded and immersed in the physical, literal, tangible, everyday world.
 Heidegger rejected Husserl’s psychological orientation and developed his own phenomenology as an ontology.
 For Heidegger the world is here, now and everywhere around us.
 We are totally immersed in it, an insight which Sloterdijk, among others, pursues.